 Are the Brain Sciences trashing the Human Wardrobe?

-An experiential map of the physical brain is, then, a map of contemporary cultural values.
+Further, the same map cannot be offered as a map that shows which spatial areas of the brain are associated with which emotions: a test-subject's report of a particular emotion or experience is subject to cultural values and historical change.
+An experiential map of the physical brain is a map of contemporary cultural values.
 The experiential brain map is necessarily prescriptive and not instructive.
 The brain-map of experience can only ever reflect what we read into it from our culturally-dependent reports of experience.
 We can make no culturally-neutered allowance for this as any allowance will itself be subject to a culturally-driven agenda.
 This is not to say that, on the whole, reports of experience cannot be averaged out to help build an approximate experiential map of the brain.
 I rule this possibility out in the philosophical argument, below.

 Two further points arise in respect of the empirical (physical) aspects of experiential brain-map construction.
 The first is that the brain sciences can be instructive, but only in a non-reductionist system, that is, where physically-based brain imagery is used to inform strictly physical judgements such as those made in surgery to alleviate physical trauma.
 Second, no matter how advanced our measuring technique or how colourful our brain-scan, no physical read-out will tell us whether a brain is conscious or even if it is a brain.
 This leads to a further understanding: no mooted brain algorithm will demonstrate the value of an experience, whether we are witnessing an illness or not, for example.
 Brain tissues (and genes for that matter) simply do not flag up sounds, colours, values, experiences or illnesses - we read these into, and not from, the physical structure that we come to call the brain.
 That much understanding of the inherent practical limits suffered by the brain sciences can be had, we hope, by everyone, were it not for the influence of the most strident declarations of the brain imagers to the contrary.